Qabel/qabel.github.io/_docs/Threat-Model.md

 **Drop**
 * *A* -> Drop ID *A* listens
-* Time and size of a drop messages sent to *A's* drop ID
+* Time and size of drop messages sent to *A's* drop ID

 ### Further Attacker Scenarios